linna-yang/LGCM/README.md

 # LGCM
-Local Gradient Contrast Measure for Infrared Small Target Detection Under Complex Background
+This is the code of paper "Local Gradient Contrast Measure for Infrared Small Target Detection Under Complex Background", the code will be available after the paper is accepted.